Essential Junk Journal Supplies & Where To Find Them

 • Beacon 3-in-1: It’s like Fabri-tac but more readily available in the UK.
 I use this for fabrics, trims and “unusual” surfaces like plastic and embellishments, or anything else that needs a good strong glue like book spines.

-• Uhu or Scotch Glue Sticks: I like both of these as they’re very good quality glue sticks and I trust them for lots of paper on paper projects.
+• Uhu or Scotch Glue Sticks: I like both of these as they’re very good quality glue sticks and I trust them for lots of paper-on-paper projects.

 • Collall All Purpose Glue: I use this for glueing large paper areas as it’s quick and dries clear.
 It’s also fairly inexpensive.